mdemuth/hyper-item/README.md

 #### 3.3.1. `rel`
 The relation of the link to its item.
-- `self` The `href` should point to the cannonical URL for this item.
+- `self` The `href` should point to the canonical URL for this item.
 - `details` The `href` should point to more detailed information about the item.
 - `next` can be used by items representing a result set.
 It may be used to select the next page of items.
 - `previous` can be used by items representing a result set.
 It may be used to select the previous page of items.
-- `filter` can be used by items respresenting a result set to reduce the number of items.
+- `filter` can be used by items representing a result set to reduce the number of items.
 - `sort` can be used by items representing a result set to reorder the items.
 - `profile` should be used to describe item `types`, `rels` and property `names`.
 - ...